The History of NCIL – How did we get here?

 • Assistance with self-assessment;

-• Support in using individual budgets (including cash payments) to meet needs;
+• Support in using individual budgets (including cash payments) to meet

 • Support to recruit and employ personal assistants;